-- The text for the building dedicatory plaque will be provided by the University.
-Refer to SECTION 10.0 WAYFINDING STANDARDS AND GUIDELINES. - Free standing exterior building identification to be provided by UH.
-Refer to SECTION 10.0 WAYFINDING STANDARDS AND GUIDELINES. - G2050 LANDSCAPING Refer to SECTION 5.0 LANDSCAPE DESIGN GUIDELINES and Master Construction Specifications Division 32.

-G2052 EROSION CONTROL MEASURES
+- G2030 PEDESTRIAN PAVING Refer to SECTION 6.0 LANDSCAPE DESIGN GUIDELINES, SECTION 9.0 PARKING STANDARDS AND GUIDELINES, and Master Construction Specifications Division 32. - G2040 SITE IDENTIFICATION - 1.
+Free standing exterior building identification to be provided by UH.
+Refer to SECTION 10.0 WAYFINDING STANDARDS AND GUIDELINES. - G2050 LANDSCAPING Refer to SECTION 5.0 LANDSCAPE DESIGN GUIDELINES and Master Construction Specifications Division 32. - G2052 EROSION CONTROL MEASURES A construction project which disturbs more than 1 acre of land must follow the Texas Commission on Environmental Quality (TCEQ) General Permit to Discharge Storm Water from Construction Sites.
+If less than 1 acre is disturbed the project is exempt from the permit requirements.